As you might guess, that question reflects many different people asking roughly the same question in different ways.

 Click on Enhanced to add the rest of your computer’s hard disk, with the exception of excluded folders, to the search.

-You can examine the list of excluded folders and remove any you want included in search by clicking on it and then on Remove excluded folder.
+If there are excluded folders that you want included in searches, click on them and then on Remove excluded folder.

 Windows File Explorer Search

 Quickly available results may be displayed — if any of those are what you need, just click on it to open the document listed.
-If not, click the right-pointing arrow that appeared when you started typing to perform the search.
+If not, click the right-pointing arrow to the right of the search box.

 The search may take some time.

-Windows File Explorer also includes several additional ways of tailoring your search.
-Click on Search Tools, which appears at the top of the window when you type into the search box, for a selection of additional ways to customize what will be found.
+Windows File Explorer includes several additional ways of tailoring your search.
+Click on Search Tools, a tab that appears at the top of the window when you type into the search box, for a selection of additional ways to customize what will be found.
+(Windows 11 may look different.)

 Searching in Command Prompt